- How To’s

 What else is in this tool?
 The standard lifetime BlizeTec warranty.
 These guys want to produce quality outdoors equipment and it goes to show that they mean business when they include a lifetime warranty.

-While on the subject of survival knives, I could not do this list without including Leatherman’s multi-tool.
+While on the subject of multi-functional survival knives, I could not do this list without including Leatherman’s multi-tool.
 I have used a Leatherman in my military career and found it extremely durable and diverse.
 This is what a multi-tool is supposed to be.
 It is the item that you have attached to your hip that you use as a primary tool whenever you need something done.

 For those of you that don’t know Leatherman, they come with a 25-year guarantee and have established a long-line of successful, durable outdoor tools.
 Here’s a list of the multi-tool’s functionalities: